So, with a little practice, you can gain the experience and knowledge to know, what engine noises mean.

 - Low oil pressure, could be another cause.

-To check your clearances, you can insert a thickness gauge; between the valve stem and the rocker arm or lifter.
+So, to check your clearances, you can use a feeler gauge.
+Slide it between, the valve stem and the rocker arm or lifter.
 If this reduces the noise, the cause is excessive clearance.
-So, you’ll need to make the proper adjustments.
+Consequently, you’ll need to make the proper adjustments.
 Other things to look for include; lifters that are moving loosely in their bores and weak valve springs.

 Detonation, Pre-Ignition (Pinging) Engine Noises

-Detonation can cause serious damage to an engine.
+Above all, detonation can cause, serious damage to an engine.
 You usually hear this noise, when accelerating the vehicle.
-Most people call this a pinging or rattling sound.
+Most people call this, a pinging or rattling sound.
 As a result, of ignition happening, before the piston reaches the top of its stroke.
-Sometimes called pre-ignition or pre-detonation.
+Sometimes called, pre-ignition or pre-detonation.
 Consequently, damaging the pistons, valves and connecting rods.
-The fuel igniting too early produces pressure waves from the fuel’s explosion in the cylinder.
-And that’s also why you hear the pinging and rattling noises.
+The fuel igniting too early produces, pressure waves from the fuel’s explosion in the cylinder.
+And, that’s also why you hear the pinging and rattling noises.

 Some of the causes of this condition are: